Kaye Voyce

-Kaye Voyce is an Obie Award winning New York City based costume designer known for her extensive Off-Broadway work and her work in Broadway theatres on Significant Other, directed by Trip Cullman, The Real Thing, directed by Sam Gold, starring Ewan McGregor and Maggie Gyllenhaal, and the upcoming revival of Sam Shepard's True West starring Ethan Hawke and Paul Dano.
+Kaye Voyce is an Obie Award winning New York City based costume designer known for her extensive Off-Broadway work and her work in Broadway theatres on Significant Other, directed by Trip Cullman, The Real Thing, directed by Sam Gold, starring Ewan McGregor and Maggie Gyllenhaal, and the 2019 revival of Sam Shepard's True West starring Ethan Hawke and Paul Dano produced by Roundabout Theatre Company.

 Early life

 Voyce received her BFA and MFA from New York University Tisch School of the Arts in 1994.